jonhiggs/osxvpncli/README.md

     $ osxvpncli --help
 ```

-Alternativally you can just clone the git repository to your local system:
+Alternatively you can just clone the git repository to your local system:

 ```ShellSession
     $ git clone https://github.com/jonhiggs/homebrew-osxvpncli.git <my_path>